Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: Introduction

 \section{Introduction}

 The optics of semiconductors is largely determined by various Coulomb complexes~\cite{ivchenko2005optical, haug2009quantum, klingshirn2012semiconductor, Semina_2022}.
 This is especially evident in atomically thin layers of transition metal dichalcogenides (TMDC)~\cite{Durnev:2018,RevModPhys.90.021001}, where the neutral exciton binding energy is almost two orders of magnitude greater than that of bulk semiconductors and reaches several hundreds of meV, that makes it stable over a wide temperature range.
 Relative simplicity of doping atom-thin semiconductors gives rise to a number of manybody states resulting from interaction of excitons with resident charge carriers.
+It makes two-dimensional (2D) TMDCs a versatile a versatile platform to study excitonic mixtures with charge carriers~\cite{bruun}.

-For instance, the charged excitons or trions, which are a bound states of an exciton with an electron in the conduction band ($X^-$-trion) or with a hole from the valence band ($X^+$-trion), with a binding energy of about 20\ldots 30~meV are observed~\cite{Mak:2013lh,Courtade:2017a}.
+The simplest possible approach to study manybody effects is to use a few-particle picture.
+In this approach the response is usually studied in the framework of three-particle complexes, the charged excitons or trions, which are bound states of an exciton with an electron in the conduction band ($X^-$-trion) or with a hole from the valence band ($X^+$-trion), with a binding energy of about 20\ldots 30~meV are observed~\cite{Mak:2013lh,Courtade:2017a}.
 This, together with the direct-band structure of monolayers of TMDCs, allows one to study pronounced manifestations of excitons and trions in optical spectra.
 Strong Coulomb interaction provides straightforward optical access to excited states of trions~\cite{PhysRevLett.123.167401,doi:10.1063/5.0013092,PhysRevLett.125.267401,Lin:2022aa} which are hard to observe in quasi-two-dimensional systems based on conventional semiconductors~\cite{PhysRevB.71.201312,8181-jzj5}.
+More complex few particle states are also studied experimentally and theoretically~\cite{PhysRevLett.129.076801,ddn8-d8bs}.